Software system safety

 - Dependency analysis

-- Expertise in safety-critical systems (70% of revenues)
+- Expertise in safety-critical systems

 Examples of activities:

-- Writing of a safety plan
+- Writing the safety assurance plan

-- Risk analysis
+- System/software risk analysis

 - Specification of safety requirements